• Skip to primary navigation

 Keep some of that cooking liquid handy-just a spoonful makes the reheated pork moist again.

-Instant Pot Carnitas FAQ
+Essential Tips for Instant Pot Carnitas

 Can I use pork loin instead of shoulder?